Install¶

 Build pmd and fitpot¶

-file from the site, you can get a nap-master
+If You downloaded nap-master.zip file from the site, you can get a nap-master directory when you unzip the zip file.

-For the ease of following explanation, change the directory name to nap
+For the ease of following explanation, change the directory name to nap.

 unzip nap-master.zip